 Ross Webster Thompson, age 92, of Tucson, Arizona, was called to heaven on Saturday November 3, 2018.
 Ross was born March 20, 1926 in Newport, Rhode Island, the sixth son of Carlton Blaine Thompson of Portland, Maine and Marguerite Cecelia Odette of New Brunswick, Canada.
 He was raised on Webster Street in the Fifth Ward.

 Ross and Helen were married on July 27, 1954.
 They had two daughters and made their home on Otay Ranch, outside Chula Vista, California.
-Early in their marriage, Ross shattered a vertebra while working as a Police Officer for the city of Chula Vista and, over the years, also experienced several other major health issues.
+Early in their marriage, Ross shattered a vertebra while working as a Police Officer for the city of Chula Vista and, over those early years, also experienced other major health problems.
 Ross and Helen faced these setbacks with faith, iron-willed determination, and "can-do" optimism.
 Together, they worked through the challenges of raising a family and built an exemplary partnership.
 They were both each others' rock, steadfast companions for 63 years, until her death in 2017.

 Fond memories and expressions of sympathy may be shared at www.eastlawnpalmsmortuary.com for the Thompson family.